BernhardEgger/ARTimate/README.md

 <img src="generated.png" alt="Generated Images" />

 The images above can be experienced in Augmented Reality.
 For this, please take your phone and scan the QR code and then "scan" above images.
 The underlying app is based on html and javascript and can be run on any webserver.
-The webapp was developed with assistance of Gemini.
+The webapp was developed with assistance of Gemini and the source Code can be found under [AIARt](AIARt).

 <p align="center">
 <img src="AIARt.jpg" alt="App" width="20%" /> <img src="QR.png" alt="QR" width="20%" />